Alou-Vee/Kommi-Kuma/README.md

 - 👋 Hi, I’m @Kommi-Kuma
 - 👀 I’m interested in ...
 Drawing and worldbuilding
 - 🌱 I’m currently learning ...
-CSS & html
+CSS & JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Kuma_Kichi on toyhou.se!